LTCFEDS.gov Privacy Notice

 Other websites

-The Site may contain links to other websites.
-We are not responsible for the privacy practices or the content of these other websites.
+This Site may contain links to third-party websites.
+We're not responsible for the privacy practices or the content of these other websites.
 Users should review the privacy notices of these other sites to understand their policies.
-It is the user's responsibility to keep personal information private and confidential.
+It's the user's responsibility to keep personal information private and confidential.

 How to access and correct your information